JeremyAnsel/xwa_hooks/xwa_hook_opt_limit/zip/readme.txt

 # To call the hook that sets the opt meshes collision
 At offset 0DE717, replace E83497FAFF with E814980C00.

+# To call the hook that sets the weapon racks offsets
+See "exe_edit_weaponracks.txt"

 *** Usage ***